 The etymology of the word we now know as “meditation,” first began in use as early as the Twelfth Century derived from the old French word meditacion, meaning to meditate, think over, reflect, consider.

 When we think of an of meditation practice, we tend to look towards an Eastern philosophical approach to meditation namely, influences that are drawn from Indian and Chinese traditions.
-However, since antiquity various forms of meditation have been present in both Eastern and Western hemispheres.
+Since antiquity, various forms of meditation have been present in both Eastern and Western hemispheres.
 Often taking in the form of chanting, singing and praying.
-In western spiritual both in pagan and Christian traditions this was no exception.
+In western spiritual both in pagan and Christian traditions, this was no exception.

 The Corpus Hermeticum Attribution to Meditation

 Although curiously hermeticism it is not well known for its meditation practice.
 But if we observe in The Corpus Hermeticum: Book 1, Poimandres to Hermes speaks about gaining enlightenment through meditation.
 When Hermes speaks of sleep, he is, in fact referring to a higher state of consciousness.

 Presented here are two interpretations from two Hermetic practitioners and authors at Falcon Books Publishing, Martin Faulks and Virgil.

 The first interpretation by Martin Faulks in the following commentary,

 “I firmly believe the meditation taking place was on oneness as described in the video below.
 We can see this meditation practice clearly described in the many poetic texts by the presocratics who trained in Egypt.
 A meditation, whereby the practitioner sits and reaches forth into the world, expanding who they are, moving this awareness into everything.
 The practice is further described in detail in the works of Platonis and some of the Neoplatonic writers and the reference: